lucianohgo/lucianohgo.com/content/posts/great-outcomes-from-meetings/en-US.md

 ### Providing feedback

-Good feedback meetings start with the mutual understanding that feedbacks exists to improve performance.
+Good feedback meetings start with the mutual understanding that feedback exists to improve performance.
 To get better outcomes and not to pass judgement.
 It isn't a time for you to ventilate and get things off your chest.